 The Maiwand Lion in the Forbury Gardens is an iconic part of the town’s identity.
 It was erected in 1886 to commemorate those from the Berkshire Regiment who died in the Battle of Maiwand in Afghanistan.
 The battle inspired Sir Arthur Conan Doyle to base his character, Doctor Watson, on the Regiment’s medical officer.

 In the Second World War the Abbey Ruins resumed their defensive role, like they had done in the Civil War.
-An air-raid shelter was built for the children of St James’ school next to the Catholic Church.
+An air-raid shelter was built in the dormitory for the children of St James’ school next to the Catholic Church.

 The remains of the apse (the semi-circular end) and the lady chapel of the Abbey church were destroyed when a new County Gaol was built in 1786.
 This was mostly built over the site of the Abbey Infirmary (hospital).
 The current, cruciform structure was opened in 1844.
 Designed by William Bonython Moffat and George Gilbert Scott, who was also the architect of the Abbey Gateway restoration, it is a significant example of Victorian prison architecture.